 John: Svbtle I think was the earliest I would argue of that little wave.
 Dustin is a great designer also notoriously restless.
 I think he got bored of Svbtle or couldn't figure out what to do with it in time for his own kind of, I don't know, creativity barrier to catch up to him.
 Then Medium kind of took off and overtook on that kind of centralized network-ish long-form reading experience.
 Svbtle's an interesting idea.
 I think the business model was just thrown on at the end to try and make it sustainable after it failed to kind of be the leader in the mainstream adoption.

-Rob: It felt like it needed to, you know, target a niche somehow, you know, instead of trying to target everyone and then Medium came and it was free and beautiful.
+Rob: It felt like it needed to target a niche somehow instead of trying to target everyone and then Medium came and it was free and beautiful.

 John: So my thing is as soon as any product announces...any product or company announces a manifesto, it's dead.